rows/hiring/job descriptions/QAE_Senior.md

 - An account **dashboard** where users manage apps and settings.
 - The **editor** where users manipulate a list of programmable cells that can do computing, including services and automation.
-- performance and reliability of our web app.
+- Performance and reliability of our web app.
 - Additional **pages and features** where we help users learn and extract the maximum value out of our core functionality and available integrations.

 ### Current open positions